Valentin Klotzbücher

 Email Meeting CV

-I believe that unbiased, quantitative analysis is essential for informed decision-making and the key to meaningful progress.
-My research focuses on high-frequency, non-traditional data sources to uncover public health trends and support evidence-based crisis response.13 I have also worked on the political economy of terrorism and organized violence,4,5 contributed to meta-science studies,6,7 and I support The Unjournal in commissioning independent evaluations of high-impact research.8
+I believe that rigorous, quantitative analysis is essential for effective policy and real progress.
+In my published work, I have analyzed high-frequency data on crisis helpline calls to track public health trends13 and examined the political economy of terrorism and organized violence.4,5 I have also contributed to meta-science projects on reproducibility in social science,6,7 and I support The Unjournal in commissioning independent evaluations of high-impact research.8,9

 1.